dotse/tls-fed-auth/tls-fed-auth.md

 }
 ~~~

 ## Metadata Signing

-The federation metadata is signed with JWS and published using JWS JSON Serialization according to the General JWS JSON Serialization Syntax defined in [@!RFC7515].
-The Federation metadata signatures are RECOMMENDED to be created using the algorithm _ECDSA using P-256 and SHA-256_ ("ES256") as defined in [@RFC7518].
+Federation metadata is signed using JWS and published using JWS JSON Serialization according to the General JWS JSON Serialization Syntax defined in [@!RFC7515].
+Federation metadata signatures are RECOMMENDED to be created using the algorithm _ECDSA using P-256 and SHA-256_ ("ES256") as defined in [@RFC7518].
 However, to accommodate evolving cryptographic standards, alternative algorithms MAY be used, provided they meet the security requirements of the federation.

-The following federation metadata signature protected headers are REQUIRED:
+The following protected JWS header parameters are REQUIRED:

 *    `alg` (Algorithm)

      Identifies the algorithm used to generate the JWS signature [@!RFC7515], section 4.1.1.

 *    `iat` (Issued At)

-    Identifies the time on which the signature was issued.
-Its value MUST be a number containing a NumericDate value [@!RFC7519], section 4.1.6.
+     Identifies the time at which the signature was issued.
+Its value MUST be a number containing a NumericDate [@!RFC7519], section 4.1.6, although `iat` is typically used as a JWT claim, it is placed here in the JWS header.

 *    `exp` (Expiration Time)

-    Identifies the expiration time on and after which the signature and federation metadata are no longer valid.
-The expiration time of the federation metadata MUST be set to the value of exp.
-Its value MUST be a number containing a NumericDate value [@!RFC7519], section 4.1.4.
+     Identifies the expiration time on or after which the signature and federation metadata are no longer valid.
+The expiration time of the federation metadata MUST match the value of `exp`.
+Its value MUST be a number containing a NumericDate [@!RFC7519], section 4.1.4, and the claim is also placed in the JWS header, consistent with this framework.

 *    `iss` (Issuer)

-    A URI uniquely identifying the issuing federation, playing a critical role in establishing trust and securing interactions within the FedAE framework.
-The iss claim differentiates federations, preventing ambiguity and ensuring entities are recognized within their intended context.
-Verification of the iss claim enables determining the origin of information and establishing trust with entities within the identified federation [@!RFC7519], section 4.1.1.
+     A URI uniquely identifying the issuing federation.
+This plays a critical role in trust establishment within the FedAE framework.
+The `iss` claim differentiates federations, preventing ambiguity and ensuring that entities are recognized within their intended context.
+Verification of the `iss` claim enables recipients to determine the origin of the information and establish trust with entities within the identified federation [@!RFC7519], section 4.1.1.
+The `iss` claim is registered for use as a JOSE header parameter as per [@!RFC7519], section 5.3.

 *    `kid` (Key Identifier)

-    The key ID is used to identify the signing key in the key set used to sign the JWS [@!RFC7515], section 4.1.4.
+     Identifies the signing key in the key set used to sign the JWS [@!RFC7515], section 4.1.4.

+Note: Although `iss` is registered for use in JOSE headers, `iat` and `exp` are not.
+However, this specification explicitly places these values in the protected JWS header to bind metadata validity information directly to the signature.
+Implementers should be aware of this usage and process these parameters accordingly.

 ## Example Signature Protected Header